How Queer Poles Find Any Degree of Self-Embrace They Can

 'OUT: LGBTQ Poland' features portraits and stories from queer Polish people that are as uplifting as they are chilling.

-Portraits from OUT: LGBTQ Poland.
-All photos by Maciek Nabrdalik
+Portraits from OUT: LGBTQ Poland by Maciek Nabrdalik.
+Portraits courtesy The New Press

 To be out and LGBTQ in a staunchly Catholic, politically conservative country like Poland is to summon an unlikely well of resilience while waiting for social tides to change.
 As journalist Robert Rient writes in the introduction to OUT: LGBTQ Poland, out today on The New Press, those tides are indeed changing.
 Between increasingly visible pride celebrations and queer cultural products, out celebrities and allies and LGBTQ rights organizations, visibility is improving, and the public tenor surrounding queerness in the country is slowly evolving.
 This year, an IPSOS poll found that a majority of Poles are in favor of registered same-sex domestic partnerships.
 The country's only openly gay mayor, Robert Biedroń, is gathering support for a 2020 presidential run.
 At the same time, Polish culture is one "where chauvinism and misogyny, and therefore homophobia and transphobia, thrive," writes Rient.

-The excerpts from OUT that follow below—which chronicles stories and portraits of LGBTQ Poles—reflect queer Poland's modern flux.
+The stories in OUT—which chronicles stories and portraits of LGBTQ Poles—reflect queer Poland's modern flux.
 Subjects recount childhoods spent battling homophobia and transphobia at school and home, and adult lives lived to whatever degree of transparency and self-embrace one can find.
 The portraits, which photographer Maciek Nabrdalik writes were inspired by passport photos, feature subjects whose faces are exposed or concealed according to the degree of comfort they feel being publicly out.
 The effect is a chilling reminder that to deny oneself an openly queer existence is to shroud oneself from the world.

 When I was a child, I knew I was a boy.
 I have an older brother, and most of my mother’s friends have sons.
 I didn’t grow up around girls.
 I have an intimate memory of walking into the bathroom and seeing my brother pee.
 I didn’t sit on the toilet seat; instead, I tried to pee standing, just like him.
 It was the first moment I realized that something was wrong.
 I was five years old.